-There are three concepts behind this EA.
+There are some basic concepts behind this EA.

 - Position sizing

 For optimal use you need to understand these concepts.
 So let's take a look at the first and most important thing.

 If you look at the following pictures, you see the charts of two instruments.
 CADJPY and EURJPY.
 The price of both charts go similar.
 If one asset is going up, the other will going up too (they are in -balance-).
 They are going similar, most of the time – they are positive correlated.

 Now take a look at the following picture.
 It shows EURNZD and NZDCHF at one hour timeframe.
 What do you see?
 If the one is going up, the other is going down (they are in -balance-).
 They are going in opposite direction – they are negative correlated.